AMWen/pantry_app/README.md

 #### Troubleshooting iOS Code Signing Issues
 If you encounter the "No valid code signing certificates were found" error when building for iOS, follow these steps to fix it:

+- Enroll with the Apple Developer app on your iPhone, iPad, or Mac if not done already
+  - Download the Apple Developer app from App Store
+  - Select the Account tab and sign in to continue
+  - Click Enroll Now (costs ~$100/year)
+- Add device to Developer Portal
+  - Go to the Apple Developer Portal
+  - Log in with your Apple Developer account credentials
+  - Under the Certificates, Identifiers & Profiles section, go to Devices
+  - Click on the "+" (Add Device) button
+  - Enter a name for your device and device ID (UDID)
+      - To find your device’s UDID, connect the device to your Mac, open Xcode > Devices and Simulators window, select your device, and copy the Identifier
+  - Click Continue to add the device
+- Set up code signing certificates
-- Open Xcode: Open your iOS project in Xcode (ios/Runner.xcworkspace).
+  - Open Xcode: Open your iOS project in Xcode (ios/Runner.xcworkspace)
+    ```bash
+    open ios/Runner.xcworkspace
+    ```
   - Configure Code Signing: Ensure you have the correct signing settings:
+      - Select the 'Runner' project in the navigator then the 'Runner' target in the project settings
-    - Set the Team under the Signing & Capabilities tab.
+      - Under the Signing & Capabilities tab, set the Team and Bundle Identifier (needs to be unique)
+      - Register your device with your Apple Developer Account
-    - Make sure Automatically manage signing is checked.
+      - Let Xcode automatically provision a profile for your app (Automatically manage signing is checked).
-    - Set the correct Bundle Identifier.
   - Certificates: Ensure you have valid certificates for signing in your Apple Developer account.
+      - Trust your newly created Development Certificate on your iOS device via BoxSettings > General > Device Management > [your new certificate] > Trust

 ## Tech Stack

 - **Flutter**: The app is built using Flutter for a cross-platform mobile experience, targeting both Android and iOS devices.
 - **Hive**: A lightweight, fast key-value database used for local storage, storing pantry items offline.
-- **Flutter File Dialog**: Used to open and save files (for importing and exporting data).